Corona, Covid-19, SARS-CoV-2

 Flu drug called Favipiravir and Dexamethasone (very cheap) are currently being used in various parts of the World.
 The much talked about [Ebola] drug Remdesivir failed in reducing mortality or delaying ventilation of the Covid-19 patients to any significant level.

 Now and then we hear about completion of successful trials of various vaccines.
 But what about useful drugs and treatment methods?
 Russia first declared its vaccine called 'Sputnik-V' (claiming efficacy rate of more than 90%).
 There are other vaccines [in west] that have successfully completed all the trials; these vaccines also claimed more than 90% efficacy rate.
-India has its indigenous vaccine called 'Covaxin' (BBV152) that has more than 60% efficacy rate!
-There is some news about cocktail of Sputnik-V and Oxford's vaccine.
-They are even starting trials of Sputnik-Lite!
+India has its indigenous vaccine called 'Covaxin' (BBV152) that has more than 75% efficacy rate!

 Probably future variants (strains) may require re-vaccination; So, Governments should select the vaccine that is not costly for mass vaccination.
 Governments should also ensure cold chain distribution.